 Make Use of Distraction

 Pain draws your attention, but paying attention to your pain will probably make it worse.
+Does distraction help with pain?
+Evidence suggests that it does.
 Distraction is a powerful technique that draws your attention away from your symptoms, so you may feel less pain.
 Researchers think distraction inhibits incoming pain signals that travel up the spinal cord and are received by the brain.
 So, get busy to feel less pain.
 Join a book club, learn to play tennis, or take a cooking class.
 You may not be able to control your pain, but you may be able to lessen how intense it feels.
 Knitting and doing crossword puzzles are less physically active ways to distract yourself from chronic pain.

 Participate in Your Treatment